gavinbarton7/COMP-SCI-303/Assignment1/README.md

 ### Function 1: Check to see if the array contains a specific value

-After you select the function in the main menu, this prompt will pop up:
+After you select this function in the main menu, this prompt will pop up:

 ![image](https://github.com/user-attachments/assets/2846acbd-276b-4e72-b252-9e61246650b8)